wireframe/wireframe.github.com/_posts/2013-08-16-migrating-from-blogger-to-jekyll.md

 to grasp and there's really no need to dig in much deeper.

 Things I like:

 * Simple yet flexible
 * Full control - I own the HTML, CSS, and JS libraries and am not limited by a theme chooser.
-* Git integration - commit, push, and your content is live!
+* Git integration - offline editing, commit, push, and your content is live!
 * No ads, banners, etc polluting my site!

 ### The Mass Exodus